Last updated on the 6th June 2018

 8.3 If an Event Outside Our Control takes place that affects the performance of our obligations under these Terms and Conditions:

-9.1 The Licensee and Jisc shall observe their obligations under the Data Protection Legislation.
+9.1 The Licensee and Jisc shall observe their obligations under the Data Protection Legislation.9.1 The parties shall comply with the provisions of Schedule 2, Data Protection.

 10.1 Jisc is not subject to the requirements of the Freedom of Information Laws and is not obliged to respond to requests for information under the Freedom of Information Laws (“Request for Information“).
 Without prejudice to the foregoing, and subject to the Licensee’s compliance with Condition 10.2, Jisc will endeavour to inform the Licensee within two (2) Business Days and endeavour to respond to any Request for Information in the spirit of the Freedom of Information Laws where reasonably able to do so.
 Jisc and the Licensee will assist and cooperate with each other if a Request for Information is received by Jisc.